-A car park indicates your arrival at the lookout.
-Walk in the same direction as everyone else, or towards the drink and food stalls.
-You will come to the “official” lookout mentioned above and get your first real glimpse of Navagio Beach.
-However, the better views are definitely further along.
-Just continue walking along the same way, away from the car park/buses/food stalls and you’ll be walking along the Cliffside where you’ll find photo opportunity after photo opportunity.
 You will get fairly close to the edge as the path that has been created goes close so be careful.
-I would stick to the path you can definitely get every photo you want and soak in the amazing view without straying into a dangerous territory.
+I would stick to the path you can definitely get every photo you want and soak in the amazing view without straying into dangerous territory.

-I would strongly recommend against taking any photos where you lean or ‘dangle’ over the Cliffside – I’ve seen them on Instagram and after being there myself it actually makes me a little angry because these shots are very dangerous and have resulted in deaths.
+I would strongly recommend against taking any photos where you lean or ‘dangle’ over the cliff – I’ve seen them on Instagram and after being there myself it actually makes me a little angry because these shots are very dangerous and have resulted in deaths.

 I headed back to the food stall/car park/main lookout area after exploring down the side and headed down a new path that would lead to views directly over the beach rather than the ocean.

 I ordered a bottle of water and cookies because I needed something to get some energy back into my system as I sat on the ground for a good 20 minutes recovering.
 If you are interested in a different view of the beach it was good, but be careful, take water and food because I was surprised by how tired it left me.

-Unlike Croatia that due to its recent fame will charge money to view waterfalls, this place, even with the odd food stall and buses, is still a highly un-commercialised beauty.
+Unlike Croatia that due to its recent fame will charge money to view waterfalls, this place, even with the odd food stall and buses, is still a highly un-commercialized beauty.

 Navagio Beach is locked in by the ocean and there is no way to scale down the cliff face.
 While I do believe it is possible to hire a helicopter, the most efficient (and normal) transport there is by boat.

 Don’t expect to spend the day at Navagio Beach as due to its popularity boats are only allowed to drop people at the beach for one hour, in order to avoid extreme congestion.

 Booking a boat tour after you have arrived on the island, rather than online beforehand, is likely to save you a lot of money.
 Most of the boat companies do not have online presences so the ones that do are charging at a premium.

 I chose an afternoon visit to the beach on the belief that it would be less crowded, and while it probably was it was still busy but it’s just something that comes with the territory of this beach.

 Not that it made any difference to me but given how often it had sprung up online I was surprised to find the opposite true – perhaps something to do with the tide?
 I don’t know.

 Most boat cruises to Navagio Beach offer a stop at Blue Caves on the way to or from the beach and this I definitely recommend.

-Some companies say their boats are small enough to enter the caves so if you find one that says this I would recommend going with them – mine unfortunately was too large so it just showed us the caves from the outside and allowed us a swim spot about 70m away.
+Some companies say their boats are small enough to enter the caves so if you find one that says this I would recommend going with them – mine, unfortunately, was too large so it just showed us the caves from the outside and allowed us a swimming spot about 70m away.

-I would also recommend sitting on the edge of the boat – the left heading to the beach, the right leaving the beach – as you will get an awesome view of the Zakynthos coastline, cliff faces and many beautiful smaller beaches and coves along the way.
+I would also recommend sitting on the edge of the boat – the left heading to the beach, the right leaving the beach – as you will get an awesome view of the Zakynthos coastline, cliff faces, and many beautiful smaller beaches and coves along the way.

 OTHER THINGS TO DO ON THE ISLAND

 Parties!
 Zante is known as party island central (especially to the Brits) and Laganas Beach is the area to stay to be right in the thick of it.